MrLixm/MrLixm.github.io/content/blog/0008/substance-painter-color-management.rst

     different if you enable or disable the view-transform )*

     Then the color-picker ALWAYS apply an extra color-transformation step :
-    It apply the inverse transform defined in the colorspace used in the ``color-picking`` OCIO role.
+    It applies the inverse transform defined in the colorspace used in the ``color-picking`` OCIO role.

 Here is a quick drawing :